Ready, Set…Write! How to Conquer the IELTS Writing Task 1 in 5 Easy Steps

 Depending on how much time you have left and whether you managed to write at least 150 words, you may decide to write a separate concluding paragraph.
 You can also just use the last paragraph to serve as a conclusion.

-Keep in mind that the above example is just one way you could organize the information.
+Note that the above example is just one way you could organize the information.
 Taking another look at the “model answer” provided on the IELTS page will let you compare two different ways you could write about this information.

-4. Use Clear and Helpful Language
+4. Use Clear and Analytical Language

 One helpful way of presenting numbers is using percentages.